fringefilmsoz/SIP/Change-language.md

 3. Click **SUBMIT CHANGES** at the bottom of the page.
 You will be taken to the home page
 4. Go back to the **OPTIONS** page and open the **System Restart** section, then select **RESTART**

-After a few seconds the Home Page should appear in the chosen language
+After a few seconds the Home Page should appear in your chosen language